 Web of Science: How to be robbed of 10 years of citations in one week!

-Having studied Google Scholar and Microsoft Academic for many years, I would be the first to acknowledge these free databases have their accuracy problems.
+Having studied Google Scholar and Microsoft Academic for many years, I would be the first to acknowledge these free databases have their fair share of accuracy problems.
 However, we shouldn't forget the Web of Science and Scopus are by no means perfect either, especially when it concerns non-traditional publications.

 Over the years, my computer program Publish or Perish has accumulated quite a few citations.
 It is my most-cited work, not just in Google Scholar, but also in the Web of Science, narrowly beating my "When Knowledge Wins: Transcending The Sense and Nonsense of Academic Rankings" article.
 Obviously, in the Web of Science one can only find citations to Publish or Perish by using a "Cited Reference" search as it not a traditional journal publication and thus not included in the standard Web of Science database.